 While there are plenty of things to see, do and eat in the pretty Portuguese capital of Lisbon, there are also some beautiful sites nearby that are worth making a day trip out of.
-If you can tear yourself away from the pastéis del nata (I know it’s almost impossible!) and the colourful tiles, combine a day trip from Lisbon to mountainous Sintra and seaside Cascais; two completely different worlds that show off just a tiny sample of the diverse and beautiful face of Portugal.
+If you can tear yourself away from the pastéis del nata and the colourful tiles, then be sure to visit mountainous Sintra Portugal and seaside Cascais.
+Both Sintra and Cascais can be reached by day trip from Lisbon and are essential to the perfect Portugal itinerary.

 Located less than an hour from Lisbon, the stunning UNESCO World-Heritage Site of Sintra is like the setting of a real life fairytale.
 Nestled high up in the lush, green mountains, Sintra is known most famously for its magnificent palaces, pastel-hued residences, quaint shops and beautiful gardens.
 The mystical and romantic allure of Sintra has even led it to be described as the ‘Disneyland for grown-ups’ — who can really resist that description!
 The cooler, mountainous climate has attracted the Portuguese nobility and royalty over the centuries, who constructed some of the most exquisite manors and palaces in all of the country.